Cheesenose/notes-hsc-chemistry/year-12/module-7/polymers.rst

 Polystyrene
 ^^^^^^^^^^^

-A styrene monomer contains a bulky benezene ring which decreases packing ability but makes the polymer quite polar.
+A styrene monomer contains a bulky benezene ring which decreases packing ability but increases molar mass.

 .. image:: images/polystyrene.png
    :align: center
    :width: 50%

-Just like PVC, polystyrene mainly forms atactic forms, with the benzene rings randomly arranged on either side of the molecular.
+Just like PVC, polystyrene mainly forms an atactic structure, with the benzene rings randomly arranged on either side of the molecular.
-This reduces the linearity of chains and hence it would not have as strong intermolecular forces as expected (though they are still quite strong).
-The structure is amorphous.
+This makes polymer very amorphous and thus the dispersion forces are weakened due to larger distances.
+However, due to the higher molar mass and thus high number of electrons dispersion forces are still reasonably strong.

+The large benzene ring makes the chain brittle because (and stiff) because when the chain is put under stress the benzene ring's come closer and repel each other.
 The polar benzene ring serves to make the molecular very rigid, which results in it being brittle.
 The low packing ability makes polystyrene have a low density.